Chavithra/GamestonkTerminal/new_tests/README.md

 TODO
-- command to calculate coverage
-- command to run tests
-- command to run markers
 - example to handle cassette
 - migrate existing tests
+- add markers
+- describe where helpers should be

 <!-- PROJECT LOGO -->
 <br />